nextmv-io/community-apps/price-optimization-ampl/README.md

-# Nextmv AMPL Python template
+# Nextmv AMPL Price Optimization App

-This template demonstrates how to solve a Mixed Integer Programming problem using the AMPL Python package [amplpy][amplpy].
+This app demonstrates how to solve a Price Optimization Mixed Integer Problem (MIP) using the AMPL Python package [amplpy][amplpy].
+We were inspired by the [Avocado Price Optimization][gurobi-blog]] blog post published by Gurobi.

-To solve a Mixed Integer Problem (MIP) is to optimize a linear objective function of many variables, subject to linear constraints.
-We demonstrate this by solving the knapsack problem.

-Knapsack is a classic combinatorial optimization problem.
-Given a collection of items with a value and weight, our objective is to maximize the total value without exceeding the weight capacity of the knapsack.

-The input defines a number of items which have an id to identify the item, a weight and a value.
-Additionally there is a weight capacity.
+In this problem, we aim to optimize both the price and quantity of a product shipped to a set of regions.
+The revenue in each region is determined by the sales volume and the price of the product.
+The sales volume is influenced by the price and it cannot exceed the quantity of the product supplied to the region.

+The cost of supplying a product to each region includes the cost of waste (unsold products) and the cost of transport.

+Given a set of regions, a total supply of product, minimum / maxium product allocations and prices per region, costs to transport products and costs for wasted products, and regression coefficients for a model correlating price to expected demand, we determine the following:

+* `price` (price of the product in each region)
+* `quantity` (quantity of the product supplied to each region)

+While maximizing expected profit (`revenue - cost`).

-The most important files created are `main.py`, `input.json`, and `ampl_license_uuid.template`.
+The most important files created are `main.py`, `ampl_model.mod`, `input.json`,

-* `main.py` implements a MIP knapsack solver.
+and `ampl_license_uuid.template`.

+* `main.py` invokes AMPL to solve the price optimization problem
+* `ampl_model.mod` defines the model to solve the price optimization problem
 * `input.json` is a sample input file.
 * `ampl_license_uuid.template` is a file demonstrating how to use the AMPL UUID license key.